Kozea/cairocffi/docs/overview.rst

 cairocffi will dynamically load cairo as a shared library at this point.
 If it fails to find it, you will see an exception like this::

-    OSError: library not found: 'cairo'
+    OSError: library not found: 'libcairo-2'

 Make sure cairo is correctly installed and available through your system’s usual mechanisms.